ekellbuch/pytorch_data/README.md

 # Pytorch data

-Support multiple pytorch datasets in pytorch and pytorch lightning
+Support for pytorch datasets in pytorch and pytorch lightning

 ## Installation instructions: